Search Menu

 Despite garlic’s known toxicity, some websites and well-meaning dog owners recommend garlic supplements for dogs as part of a natural wellness plan or as a flea and tick preventative.
 This contradiction can be very confusing.
 In studies, garlic as a health supplement for pets has not produced consistently positive results.

 While very small doses might be safe for most dogs, the lack of conclusive evidence and the known risks should be taken into consideration.
 Before deciding to feed your pup a garlic supplement, always consult your veterinarian.
-Giving an incorrect dose could have toxic effects, so plan on working with a veterinarian to come up with the best treatment and prevention plan for your dog.
+Giving an incorrect dose could have toxic effects, so plan on working with a veterinarian to come up with the best health plan for your dog.

 Treating Garlic Toxicity in Dogs